matrix-org/synapse/docs/ACME.md

 ### Config file editing

-Once Synapse is able to listen on port 80 for ACME challenge requests, it must be told to perform ACME provisioning by setting `enabled` to true under the `acme` section in `homeserver.yaml`:
+Once Synapse is able to listen on port 80 for ACME challenge requests, either directly or reverse-proxied to a higher port such as `8009`, we can enable functionality in the config:

 ```
 acme:
     enabled: true
+    port: 8009 # or 80 if using authbind
 ```

 ### Starting synapse